-The heads of state of the CSTO member states at the session of the Collective Security Council on December 21, 2015 in Moscow discussed the main problems of international security and adopted a Statement on countering international terrorism
+The heads of state of the CSTO member states at the session of the Collective Security Council on December 21, 2015 in Moscow discussed the main problems of international security and adopted a Statement on countering international terrorism21.12.2015

 December 21, this year.
 In Moscow, the Kremlin hosted a session of the Collective Security Treaty Organization’s Collective Security Council (CSC).
 The CSC includes the heads of the CSTO member states - Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia and Tajikistan.
 During the intersessional period of 2015-2016, the President of the Republic of Armenia, Serzh Sargsyan, is the Chairman of the CSTO CSC.
 The meeting of the Collective Security Council was held in a narrow composition and in the format of a plenary session.